Skyrimus/Pico-4-IME-Unlock/README.md

 # Pico IME Unlock

-Pico IME Unlock is an LSPosed/Vector module for Pico 4 firmware 5.9.9 (Android 10 / API 29).
-It prevents `com.picovr.systemext` from forcing iFlyIME
-as the system keyboard.
+Pico IME Unlock is an LSPosed/Vector module for Pico 4 (tested on 5.9.9) (Android 10 / API 29).
+It prevents `com.picovr.systemext` from forcing iFlyIME as the system keyboard.